Rent repayment order.

 Our Trustpilot reviews

-Legal Road helped me with a RRO for a
+Legal Road helped me with a RRO

 Rent Re payment order (Legal Road) helped me with a RRO for a student house I lived in 2019 which did not have the right HMO licensing.
 They made the whole process stress free and very simple with very quick responses and always happy to help with any questions I had.
 In the end they were able to get a settlement out of court for my full years rent.
 Nothing but great things to say about Legal Road